Order Summary 0 Item (s)

 Mr. Espy is a Partner at TaxOps Minimization, bringing more than 25 years of consulting experience spanning public accounting, legal, and industry settings to complex tax minimization engagements.
 With his experience at top tier public accounting firms, Mr. Espy brings a rare combination of technical depth and practical insight to research credit studies.
 He specializes in the identification and implementation of Research Credit Consulting.
 He has successfully implemented studies across a wide range of industries, including software, manufacturing, financial services, aerospace, software, food sciences, mining, medical devices, oil and gas refining, restaurant and retail, and renewal energies.

-With over 20 years of Research & Development (R&D) credit experience, Ms. Overberg specializes in executing and managing all aspects of the R&D tax credit as well as a wide range of tax minimization strategies and financial reporting requirements under ASC 730, ASC 740 and Fin 48.
-She also works with Section 263A and Section 382 analysis, calculations, and reporting.
-Ms. Overberg works primarily with clients in the automotive, engineering, manufacturing, software, biotech and oil and gas sectors, and has worked on numerous R&D tax controversy engagements.
+As a tax partner for TaxOps Minimization, Ms. Overberg specializes in executing and managing a wide range of tax minimization strategies, including all aspects of the Research and Development tax credit as well as financial reporting requirements under FAS 109 and Fin 48.
+In addition, she works with Section 199, Section 263A, and Section 382 analysis, calculations, and reporting.
+She works primarily with clients in the automotive, engineering, manufacturing, software, biotech and oil and gas sectors, and has worked on numerous R&D tax controversy engagements

 Date + Time